 Checking out the blues is a great place to start gathering some language – it’s 12 bars centered around a V7 sound.
 With transcribed language, you’ll bridge the gap between playing scales & chord tones and actually creating musical phrases in real time.

-For example, check out Freddie Hubbard’s solo on Hubtones:
+For example, check out Freddie Hubbard’s solo on Birdlike:

-At :48 seconds into the video you hear this line:
+At [0:48] seconds into the tune you hear this line:

 In terms of theory, the majority of the notes in this line are all from the G7 bebop scale, however in Freddie’s solo you don’t hear scales, you hear music.

 The line has shape and forward motion from one sound to the next, not a static scale devoid of any musicality.
 Herein lies the difference between improvising with scales and musical language.

 The goal of improvising is to create musical phrases that communicate with the listener.

 You need to turn those scales, instrumental techniques, and theory knowledge into a musical language that people actually want to listen to.
 This means devoting time to transcribing language over common chords and progressions.

 But what is the next step after you’ve gathered some basic V7 language?

 The next step is making those lines your own by altering the rhythm, intervals, articulation, and in this case, the harmonic content…